 - a) Local taxis

 - b) Long-distance taxis

 - c) Local buses

 - d) Long-distance buses

 - e) Metered taxis

 - f) Hawkers.

-To conclude this section, it is important for every local municipality to develop its CBD in a fashion that would make it safe, convenient and user-friendly.
+To conclude this section it would be important for every local municipality to develop the Central Business Area in such a fashion that it would safe, convenient and user friendly.

 4.1.1.2 Corridor routes